Macular Degeneration Care

 Preventing Macular Degeneration

-There is not a cure for macular degeneration, but research has shown that there are preventative measures.
+Although there is not yet a definitive cure for macular degeneration, research has revealed preventive measures and effective treatments, like those provided at Retina Health Center.
 Sunglasses that block ultraviolet and blue light seem to limit the progression of the disease.
 Recent research has also proven that vitamins and minerals can slow down the progression of macular degeneration.
-The antioxidant vitamins C and E, lutein and the mineral zinc are important to your visual health.
+The antioxidant vitamins C and E, lutein, and the mineral zinc are important to your visual health.
 Please check with your eye doctor to see which is right for you.
 It’s also important to consult your medical doctor to make sure that vitamins will not affect any conditions you have or medications you take.
-Taking the right vitamins is important, and the Retina Health Center has a full line of vitamins to meet your needs.
+Taking the right vitamins, combined with early intervention through the best treatment for macular degeneration, can significantly improve outcomes, and the Retina Health Center has a full line of vitamins to meet your needs.
 Finally, general good health is important.
 There is growing scientific evidence to show that people with a healthy cardiovascular system are likely to have a reduced risk of macular degeneration.
-On the other hand, a poor diet, smoking and lack of exercise can contribute to its development.
+On the other hand, a poor diet, smoking,g and lack of exercise can contribute to its development.

 Confirming the Macular Degeneration Diagnosis

-If you are diagnosed with macular degeneration the next step is to confirm the diagnosis through special tests.
+If you are diagnosed with macular degeneration, confirm your condition through special tests to identify whether your case would benefit from dry macular degeneration treatment or wet macular degeneration treatment.
 When your doctor detects symptoms of wet macular degeneration, a special test called an angiogram and/or optical coherence tomography may be ordered.
 There are two types of angiograms, both requiring an injection of dye into your arm.
 The dye travels throughout the body and, as it passes through your eye, photographs are taken.
 These photographs allow your doctor to determine the presence and severity of the macular degeneration.

 The Amsler Grid